agabor/docs/_includes/common/relations.md

 ```
 {% endif %}

 Sometimes, we will want to fetch the "many" objects in our one-to-many relationship at the same time as we fetch the "one" object.
-One trick we could employ is to use the `includeKey` (or `include` in Android) parameter whenever we use a Parse Query to also fetch the array of `Weapon` objects (stored in the `weaponsList` column) along with the Parse User object:
+One trick we could employ is to use the `includeKey` (or `include` in Android) parameter whenever we use a MSG Query to also fetch the array of `Weapon` objects (stored in the `weaponsList` column) along with the MSG User object:

 {% if page.language == "java" %}
 ```java